andyrusiecki/hypr-dotfiles/README.md

 - hyprsunset reset command on exit from fullscreen (requires v0.3.4 to be released)
 - dunst styling on non-primary display (Ex: title isn't bold)
 - waybar idle_inhibitor module not hidden when not active
-- waybar media status script works great, but on-click action may not interact with correct player